marioandrei/worthyourtime/README.md

 - Bicycle Thieves (1948),
 - Blade Runner 2049 (2017),
 - Blue Collar (1978),
+- The Banshees of Inisherin (2022), Martin McDonagh
 - Carnage (2011),
 - Children of Men (2006),
 - Do the Right Thing (1989),